google/test-server/internal/README.md

 First, compile your local changes into an executable test-server binary.

-Navigate to the project's root directory (`test-server$`) and build the Go application.
+Navigate to the project's root directory (`test-server`) and build the Go application.

 ```sh
 go build